-Our consequences are designed to promote positive behaviour and create an ethos in which learners feel valued, cared for and safe.
+Our consequences are designed to promote positive behaviour and create an ethos in which learners feel valued, cared for and safe, including online.
+We have a separate online safety policy, part of our Child Protection Policy.

 Behaviour outside of school premises